 *WARNING: If you’ve Googled “How to fix a marriage” and called the first couples counselor that popped up you may be in for relationship derailment.
 You may begin to wonder, is your couples counselor sabotaging your marriage?

-After spending hundreds of dollars and hours more and more couples are coming to the same conclusion: this counseling is sabotaging my marriage
+After spending hundreds of dollars and hours of time in therapy more and more couples are coming to the same conclusion: this counseling is sabotaging my marriage.

 How long it had been since they embraced, let alone made love, she couldn’t remember, mostly because she really didn’t care anymore.